You’re lounging in a plush sea side cabana after an afternoon snorkel in transparent ocean water.

 Keep an eye out for any of these hot sauces and consider adding them to your repertoire.
 Most can be found in gourmet stores or Latin markets, and sometimes in the ethnic food aisles of the bigger supermarkets.

 Update: don’t forget that you can always make your own hot sauce at home and it is super easy to do.
 We just put up a recipe for a homemade Habanero Hot Sauce using habaneros, peach, and pineapple and it is delish!
+And we also have a recipe for some fiery Chipotle Hot Sauce.

 P.S.
 We use Valentina to make a wicked Michelada.